-The Section Net Manager for the Northern Florida Section is Don Duckett N9MN.
-Monthly, Don collects the activity reports from the Northern Florida ARES Net (NFAN), the Statewide Amateur Radio Network (SARnet), and data for the Public Service Honor Roll (PSHR) for ARRL.
-Here are the Northern Florida STM Reports for January 2017 collected by Tom Housworth KI0JO.
+The Section Traffic Manager for the Northern Florida Section is Tom Housworth KI0JO.
+Monthly, Tom collects the activity reports from the Northern Florida ARES Net (NFAN), the Statewide Amateur Radio Network (SARnet), and data for the Public Service Honor Roll (PSHR) for ARRL.
+Here are the Northern Florida STM Reports for MARCH 2017.
+The Assistant Section Traffic Manager is Don Duckett N9MN.

 There are many nets available to operators in a variety of modes.
 To add net information, fill in the contact form at the bottom of this page.

 9:00 AM Eastern time Monday through Saturday 3950 KHz, alternate frequencies are 7242 KHz and 7247 KHz, Net Manager is Mac Ardle W4NFG in Port St Joe, FL.

 NOTICE (May 29, 2015): Due to poor propagation on 75 meters, the NFARES Net is moved to 7.242 MHz primary with 3.950 MHz as secondary operating frequencies until conditions change.

 • NFARES NET ROSTER APRIL 2017 (download) from Mac McArdle W4NFG (Opens as a spreadsheet file.)

 • Northern Florida ARES Net – The Net Preamble.

 Daily at 7:30 PM Eastern time on 3950 KHz; alternate frequencies are 7.242 and 7.247 MHz.

 Net Manager is Dan Moniz KI4HGO in Tallahassee.